caseif/Argus/README.md

 ## License

-Argus is made available under the [LGPLv3 license](https://opensource.org/licenses/LGPL-3.0).
+Argus is made available under the [LGPLv3](https://opensource.org/licenses/LGPL-3.0).
 You may use, modify, and distribute the project within its terms.

-While modifications to static modules must be distributed under the same license, dynamically linked plug-in modules need not be, nor do any resources (including scripts) used alongside the engine, whether on the filesystem or in packaged form.
+Modifications to the engine in the form of alterations to existing library or static modules as well as newly-created library or static modules must be distributed under the same license.
+Additionally, alterations to dynamic modules subject to the LGPL licensing terms (i.e. those included in the canonical version of this repository) must also be distributed under the same license.
+This includes changes both to code and to resources compiled into the module binary.

+Newly-created dynamic modules are not subject to the same licensing terms and thus need not be published under the LGPL.
+Newly-created resources which are not compiled into the output of engine modules covered by the LGPL license need not be published under the LGPL either.